thebaldgeek/thebaldgeek.github.io/L-Band.md

 ## Contact thebaldgeek if you want to buy a pre-made and tested helix
    If don't have access to a 3D printer (try your local public library or 3D printing service) and would rather just buy a fully built and tested antenna I am selling them for $60 including shipping to mainland USA.
 Drop me an email if you would like to buy one: bmorchard at g mail dot com.
    ### December 2021.
 Update.
-   After being caught out with crazy changes in shipping prices and failed deliveries I ship international only after going over your options over a few emails between us so you understand the risks.
+   After being caught out with crazy changes in shipping prices and failed deliveries I no longer ship international.
    I accept payment via PayPal, but if you must do a check, we can probably work with you on that.
    **Please!** Be sure and tell me if you need a left-hand antenna (for shooting into a dish)!!!
 I don't sell many of those and only build them to order.